-When your parent has Depression, it can feel like you're walking on eggshells around him or her.
+When your parent has an Addiction, it can feel like you're walking on eggshells around him or her.
 It can be hard to find the right thing to say or to figure out how to tell your parent what's on your mind.
 Here are a few tips to help you out:

 Be respectful and polite.
-This can be a challenge if your parent is feeling especially negative or has missed out on something that he or she promised you they would do.
-Try taking a deep breath and remember that Depression is making them act this way and you don't have to join the negativity.
+This can be a challenge if your parent has been drinking or using drugs or has missed out on something that he or she promised you they would do.
+Try taking a deep breath and remember that the Addiction is making him or her act this way and you don't have to join the negativity.

 Think of your parent as a person and talk to them the way you would want someone to talk to you.
-It's easy to think of our parents only as parents or only as someone with a mental illness.
+It's easy to think of our parents only as parents or only as someone with an Addiction.
 They're more than either of those roles and treating them as such goes a long way.

 Avoid blaming.
 Even if your parent was at fault, blaming them for whatever has happened will only make them defensive and less likely to listen.
 Use "I" statements whenever you can.
 They communicate your message without causing the other person to feel as defensive.
-For example, instead of saying "You forgot about my soccer game again," say "I was hurt when I realized that you weren't at my soccer game."
+For example, instead of saying "You didn't come to my soccer game again," say "I was hurt when I realized that you weren't at my soccer game."
 This puts the emphasis on how it made you feel, instead of what your parent did wrong.

 Express your feelings.
-Even though your parent has Depression, he or she is still your parent.
+Even though your parent has an Addiction, he or she is still your parent.
 Your feelings matter just as much as his or her feelings.
-Tell your parent when you're upset, stressed out, scared, and even happy.
-Expressing those feelings will help improve your mood and it's important that your parent is aware of how you're feeling.
+If you're comfortable, tell your parent when you're upset, stressed out, scared, and even happy.
+Expressing those feelings can help improve your mood and it's important that your parent is aware of how you're feeling.